datalad-handbook/book/docs/basics/101-140-filesystem.rst

 moving subdatasets around -- this can be a minefield.
 With all of these experiences and tips, you feel confident that you know how to handle your datasets files and directories well and worry-free.

+.. rubric:: Footnotes

+.. [#f1] This is indeed the only case in which :command:`datalad remove` is
+         relevant.
+For all other cases of content deletion a normal ``rm`` with a subsequent :command:`datalad save` works best.